richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 22 June 1986 — Former Bechtel Corp contractor James McCampbell tells Jacques Vallee he met a military contact with the Wild Weasels who used F-4 planes with EM detection equipment that detected UAP during the Vietnam War and continued that role in the US as of the 1980s.
+**(PUBLIC DOMAIN)** - 22 June 1986 — Former Bechtel Corp contractor James McCampbell tells Jacques Vallée he met a military contact with the Wild Weasels who used F-4 planes with EM detection equipment that detected UAP during the Vietnam War and continued that role in the US as of the 1980s.

 *   [https://ufos-scientificresearch.blogspot.com/2016/10/little-snippets-from-jacques-vallees.html](https://ufos-scientificresearch.blogspot.com/2016/10/little-snippets-from-jacques-vallees.html)